 Besides the renowned New York Public Library, we New Yorkers are living on a Treasure Island of more than twenty private libraries, both free and fee-based, specialized and general.
 Some are described below and some others are listed in the sidebar to this article.
 There seems to be a library for every special interest.
 Here are just a few:

 The New York Society Library, 53 East 79th Street, which Silvia belongs to, was founded in 1754, offers a rich calendar of events, some open to the public for minimal fees, some for members only.
 (As a non-member, I was able to attend a lively talk by author Susan Quinn about her book, “Eleanor and Hick: The Love Affair That Shaped a First Lady,” for $15.
 But I was disappointed that I couldn’t get into a four-part members-only series about Elena Ferrante’s Neapolitan quartet.)
 Besides classes, lectures, seminars, and performances, the library offers writing groups, and a program to teach the craft of making books by hand.
-Membership is $260 for an individual, $335 for more than one person, and $225 for a teacher or full-time college student.
-[M-F 9-5; Sa-Su 11-5]
+Membership is $270 for an individual, $335 for two, $350 for a family—more than two people. $100 for an e-membership.
+[Mon and Fri 9-5; Tues, Weds, Thurs 9-7; Sat-Sun 11-5]

-The Center for Fiction, 17 East 47th Street, formerly known as The Mercantile Library, was founded in 1820 by merchants to keep their clerks “away from the rum-shop and the billiards room.”
+The Center for Fiction, formerly known as The Mercantile Library, was founded in 1820 by merchants to keep their clerks “away from the rum-shop and the billiards room.”
 It is now the only nonprofit library in the U.S. totally devoted to fiction.
 It has a circulating library of more than 85,000 classic and contemporary fiction titles and related nonfiction, and members have access to almost all new fiction immediately.
 It offers workshops, presentations by authors and editors, reading groups, and writing workshops.
 A few years ago, I took part in an excellent discussion group series focused on James Joyce’s masterpiece, Ulysses, which I had fallen in love with.
-Membership costs $100 per person, $90 for seniors and students, $250 for a household, or $180 for a senior household.
+Yearly membership costs $180 per person, $100 for seniors and students, $385 for a household.
+Or you can choose to pay monthly.
+15 Lafayette Avenue, Brooklyn, NY, 212-755-6710.

 Tamiment Library, in NYU’s Elmer Holmes Bobst Library (see below), 70 Washington Square South, was founded in 1906 as part of a workers education school sponsored by the American Socialist Society.
 It became a cultural and educational center for the left in New York, and was acquired by NYU in 1963.
 I first heard of it when I wanted to do research in the Abraham Lincoln Brigade Archives about Elkan Wendkos, my cousin who went to Spain in 1937 with the Brigade to fight against Franco.
 He died at age 23.
 No one who knew him is still alive, so I was excited to find photos and other information about him.
 Among the library’s other disparate holdings are the Archives of Irish America, along with a wealth of information about politics and labor history.
-Admission is free with a photo ID, with which you can get a day pass or a library card, and you can copy print or audio materials.
-[M-F 10-5, with some exceptions]
+For all visits, you need to register for a Special Collections Research Account, and then make an appointment for your visit.
+Admission is free.
+[212-998-2596; Mon-Fri 10-5, with some exceptions]

 Frick Art Reference Library, in the Frick Collection, 10 East 71st Street, was first located in the bowling alley of the home of multimillionaire Henry Clay Frick and his family.
 Frick’s daughter, Helen Clay Frick, established the library as a memorial to her father, and in 1935, their magnificent home opened to the public as a museum.
 It includes paintings, drawings, prints, and sculpture from the fourth to the mid-twentieth centuries by European and American artists, as well as archival materials about the history of art collecting and Frick’s collecting in particular.
 The Frick was in the news recently for its anticipated exhibition of a nude plaster model of George Washington, and library users will certainly be able to read about the model and its sculptor, Antonio Canova.
-Anyone over 18 can access the library without an appointment and without any additional fee other than museum admission.
-First-time visitors are asked to come before 3 pm weekdays and before 11 am Saturdays with a photo ID to register for a library card.
-You can use a digital camera, laptop, or tablet in the library and can request up to 20 items a day for consultation inside the museum.
-You are also free to search the collection online.
+Advance tickets recommended.
+Check website for ticket prices.
 I just came across a reference to this library in the captivating novel The Last Painting of Sara de Vos by Dominic Smith, when the book’s heroine is researching a rare 17th century Dutch painting.
-[M-F 10-5; Sa, September-May 9:30-1; Aug closed M, F]
+[Check here for discounts and becoming a member.
+Thurs–Sun 10-6, closed holidays]

 Morgan Library and Museum, 225 Madison Avenue (corner 36th Street), first known as Mr. Morgan’s Library, was built between 1902 and 1906 to house financier Pierpont Morgan’s collection of illuminated, literary, and historical manuscripts, early printed books, and old master drawings and prints.
 In 1924 his son, J.P.
 Morgan, Jr., opened it to the public.
 Its collection includes music manuscripts, early children’s books, Americana, and materials from the twentieth century.
 In 2006, a major expansion designed by prize–winning architect Renzo Piano added to its amenities (restaurant, café, gift shop) and its beauty with a translucent roof and a four-story steel-and-glass atrium.
 One of the nicest times I have ever had as a grandmother included the day I took Lisa to see an extensive and absorbing exhibit about Lewis Carroll’s Alice in Wonderland, which we both loved.
-[Tu-Th 10:30-5, Fri 10:30-9, Sa 10-6, Su 11-6]
+Reserve tickets; $22 for Adults, $14 Seniors.
+[Tues-Thurs, Sat and Sun 10:30-5, Fri 10:30-7]

-New York Academy of Medicine, 1216 Fifth Avenue (103rd Street), initially established for physicians, opened to the public in 1878.
+New York Academy of Medicine Library, 1216 Fifth Avenue (103rd Street), initially established for physicians, opened to the public in 1878.
 A little more recently than that, I was a frequent visitor, researching the first edition of my book, The Complete Book of Breastfeeding (1972).
 These days researchers can find much medical information online, but the impressive building is still worth visiting.
 It boasts rare and historical materials, including anatomical atlases, information about cardiology, cookery, dermatology, healthy living, the history of medicine in New York City, homeopathy and other alternative medical systems, botany, neurology, surgery, and women’s and children’s health.
 You can also find poetry, fiction, and philosophy, along with natural histories and early scientific texts showing how doctors saw themselves as part of a broad intellectual community.
 The library’s Center for the History of Medicine and Public Health presents free public programs—its current priorities are healthy aging, disease prevention, and eliminating health disparities.
 You can get information via phone or email about physicians’ credentials and answers to short, factual inquiries.
 Although the stacks are closed, you can request up to 10 items by phone or email and make an appointment to come in to read them.
-[To visit you need to make an appointment.
+[To visit you need to make an appointment at least 5 days in advance.
 Call 212-822-7315 or email email@example.com.
-Tu, Th, F, 10-4:45, We, 10-6:45]
+Tues to Fri, 10-4:45]

 Then, of course, there is the magnificent New York Public Library, guarded by the famous stone lions, Patience and Fortitude.
 Besides the main building at Fifth Avenue and 42nd Street (the Stephen A. Schwarzman Building), its 88 neighborhood branches and four scholarly research centers, offer a wealth of riches.
 At the Schwarzman building I have heard such prominent speakers as Gloria Steinem, Diane von Furstenberg, Alan Cumming, and other icons from the worlds of literature and entertainment.
-And last week as a Friend of the Library ($50 annual contribution) I attended an evening of Mingle and Book Swap.
+See events.
+And last week as a Friend of the Library (See Membership options) I attended an evening of Mingle and Book Swap.
 For information, go to the website and click on “Get Help.”

 The Brooklyn Public Library and Queens Public Library, which are separate systems, also offer innumerable programs and services, almost all free.
 The NYC, Brooklyn, and Queens branch libraries typically offer such programs as art exhibits, book discussions, movies, computer classes, job search information, chances to play Scrabble and other board games and to color with company in adult coloring books.